Handling Requests for Public Information

 D. Training and Evaluation of Resources

-The Public Information Officer and designee(s) must complete training on the TPIA provided by both The University of Texas System (“UT System”) and the Texas Attorney General within 90 days of appointment and at least once every two years thereafter.
+The Public Information Officer or designee(s) must complete training on the TPIA provided by both The University of Texas System (“UT System”) and the Texas Attorney General within 90 days of appointment and at least once every two years thereafter.
 The Public Information Officer may also ask other employees to complete the UT System training on the TPIA.
 Such training must be completed within 90 days of the request.

 Every two years, the Public Information Officer will evaluate the adequacy of the staffing level and other resources allocated to comply with the TPIA and will inform the President in writing of any changes needed.
 The Public Information Officer will certify the completion of this evaluation in writing and will maintain a readily accessible copy.